ministryofjustice/opg-cotton/README.rst

 commit change sets from jenkins
 -------------------------------

-We now have a task to rebase master and commit changes from jenkins jobs, we can override the author to commit the files This has to be run from the fabfile location however as the library binds to the hidden .git directory there.
+We now have a task to rebase a target branch(default master) and commit changes from jenkins jobs, we can override the author to commit the files
+This has to be run from the fabfile location however as the library binds to the hidden .git directory there.
 Files have to be relative to this directory as well

 .. code-block:: bash
-    # Commit with defaults for user and email
+    # Commit with defaults for branch, user and email
     $> ${FAB} commit_build_files:changes='path/to/file1 another/path/file2', message='My commit message'

+    # Commit with defaults for user and email to a specific branch
+    $> ${FAB} commit_build_files:changes='path/to/file1 another/path/file2', message='My commit message', target_branch="myAwsomeFeature"

     # Commit with provided user and email
     $> ${FAB} commit_build_files:changes='path/to/file1 another/path/file2',message='My commit message',author='my author',author_email='me@domain.tld'